siteroller/moorte/Source/Assets/scripts/README.md

  - per file properties and options
  - Handling for when a file is re-attached

-So we decided to fill the gap with the AssetLoader class: the better Assets class.
+So we decided to fill the gap with AssetLoader: the *better* Assets class.
 Syntax is the same, and it's 100% backwards compatible with Assets.
 In fact, uncomment the last line and it will replace any calls to Asset you may already have.